Tuesday, February 15, 2022

 lest windy wishes tear them away.

-folded up in a nutshell,
+folded in a nutshell,

-within the secrecy of monarch wings.
+deep within the secrecy

-and yet
+of a monarch and yet

-resplendent and airborne--
+resplendent and airborne.

-only if skies are sunny,
+if only skies are sunny,

-and the facade of grace and calm
+and the remnants of joy and calm

 =================